-- It is important to develop a vision, mission, purpose, goals, objectives and culture: This is important for every organization, and family businesses need to pay even more attention to this because of the family component.
+- It is important to develop a vision, mission, objectives, goals and culture: This is important for every organization, and family businesses need to pay even more attention to this because of the family component.

 - Empowerment and inspiration is crucial: It is important for leaders of any organization to both empower and inspire their people.
 With family businesses, it can be a significant challenge to empower the next generation due to complex factors such as possible feelings of entitlement, differences of purpose, and passion for legacy.
 These are key considerations when inspiring the next generation of leadership.

 - Family organizations should seek outside input: If the company has a board, there should also be board members from outside of the organization, in addition to family members.